peak/s5cmd/README.md

 - TODO - Download from S3 - `get s3://from-bucket/from-key /path/to/dest[/]`
 - TODO - Upload to S3 - `put /path/to/src s3://to-bucket/to-key[/]`

+Comments start with a space followed by `#`.
+Empty lines are also ok.

 ### Nested Commands (Basic)

 Success and fail commands can be specified with `&&` and `||` operators.
 As the parser is pretty simple, multiple-level nested commands (doing something based on a result of a result) are not supported.